ostroproject/ostro-os/doc/quick_start/access-support.rst

    to generate the website documentation your currently reading but can also be processed to generate a local website that can be read offline.

-* Issue Tracking with Jira
+* Issue Reporting and Tracking
-   Requirements and Issue tracking is done with our public JIRA system at https://ostroproject.org/jira/.
-You can browse through the issues freely, but you'll need to create an account before submitting an issue of your own.
+   Requirements and Issue tracking is done for now using GitHub issues here: https://github.com/ostroproject/ostro-os/issues  You can browse through the reported issues and submit issues of your own.
-   (Note that this Jira system will be available by the end of March 2016)

 * Mailing List
    Mailing lists are a convenient way to communicate with Ostro project members as